nikolalsvk/blog/content/blog/three-ways-to-avoid-duplicate-sidekiq-jobs/index.md

   - Sidekiq
 ---

-Chances are that if you are writing some sort of a Ruby code, you are using Sidekiq to handle background processing.
+The chances are that if you are writing some Ruby code, you are using Sidekiq to handle background processing.
 If you are coming from the `ActiveJob` or some other background, stay tuned, some of the tips can be applied there as well.